-Many moving companies will charge based on the weight of the truck.
+You’ll find that a Moving Company will charge based on the weight of the truck.
 Because of this, the more heavy items you can let go of, the more money you will save.
 Great examples in this category are cleaning products and hygiene products like body wash, shampoo etc. If you have time, try and use these items up before you move.
 You would spend just as much money moving them as you would to replace them.
 Save yourself the packing time and moving money.
 Just don’t forget to pack a few necessities (ideally travel size) in your personal suitcase so that you have them before you get a chance to have them replaced.

 Maybe you once used an item a lot but have not done so in recent years.
 It may be time to let go of it.
 The price-per-use is probably pretty low from all of the years you used it.
 You’ve gotten your money’s worth!
 Don’t pay to move an item you will probably never use again.
 Not only will it cost you space on the truck, it will cost you space in your new home that you may need for other items that you use more frequently.
 A couple of good examples of items in this category are old electronics and gifts you’ve received and never used.
 Do not be afraid to let these items go.
 The last thing the gift giver would want is for you to pay to move an item you don’t enjoy or use.